 Ed’s company was having its annual picnic that weekend, so we tagged along.
 It was held at Knoebel’s Amusement Park.
 It’s an old park with roller coasters, carousels, flume rides, a ferris wheel, lots of food, etc., and no parking or admission fees!
 It’s located in a heavily wooded little valley far from freeways and urban areas.
 It was a hot day and the place was full of people having a good time.

-Ed also took us through his hometown of Shamokin, an old coal mining town.
-It has seen better days, but is still very interesting in its classic architecture and narrow streets.
 We had some really good pizza at James Pizza, a small old corner tavern that probably hasn’t changed much in 50 years.
 Ed’s dad was a regular there.

 After lunch at a roadside cafe with Ed and Nancy along the Susquehanna River, and a great week or so in Pennsylvania, it was time to move on down the road once again.